SSC APPOINTMENT SCHEDULER AVAILABLE FOR BIMS/USVM STUDENTS ONLY

 - The Office of the Registrar’s website provides a schedule of when the pre-registration period starts for each student classification.
 For your individual pre-registration start time, you can log into the Howdy portal and click on the “My Records” tab.

 - Please click here for step-by-step instructions on how to register.

 - How do I register for BIMS 484/BIMS 485?

 - To qualify for either course, you must be a U3 and have all of your CBK’s completed.
 Each course has a form that needs to completed and turned into the front desk of the BIMS academic advising office before you can be enrolled in the course.

 - To register for BIMS 484, you will need to complete a BIMS 484 request form.
-This form will require approval from Dr. Henry Huebner, who is located in VIDI 123.
+This form will require approval.

 - To register for BIMS 485, you will need to complete a BIMS 485 request form.
 This form requires signatures from the professor.